When Do You Need a Plumbing Permit? A Homeowner's Guide

 Quick Answer

 Permits are required for new installations, modifications to supply or drain lines, water heater replacements, and sewer work in most jurisdictions.
 Simple repairs and in-kind fixture swaps typically don't require permits.
-When in doubt, call your local building department — it's free to ask.
+When in doubt, call your local building department.
+It's free to ask.

 Permit requirements for plumbing vary by state, county, and municipality.
 What requires a permit in one city might not in the next.
 But the consequences of skipping a required permit are consistent: unpermitted work can trigger issues during home sales, complicate insurance claims, and require expensive retroactive correction.